narwhalacademy/zebra-crossing/README.md

 ---

-## 🧐 Theory & science
+## 🧐 Definitions, Background, and Theory

 ### 🎯 Threat modeling

+**Threat modeling** is a process that allows us to identify potential threats to safeguard against them.

+When putting together your threat model, ask yourself the following questions:

-- What kind of danger are you in?
-E.g. credit card hack, corporate espionage, online harassment/doxxing.
+- **“What kind of danger am I in?”** E.g., credit card hack, corporate espionage, online harassment/doxxing.
-- What kind of assets are you protecting?
-E.g. confidential documents, private photos.
+- **“What kind of assets am I protecting?”** E.g., confidential documents, private photos.

-- We're all in a little bit of danger (otherwise we wouldn't bother putting a password on our computer or phone) but it's important to think about what's at stake before dismissing concerns or becoming paranoid.
+We’re all in a little bit of danger—otherwise, we wouldn’t bother putting a password on our computer or phone.

+Still, it’s necessary to think about what’s at stake before dismissing concerns or becoming paranoid.

 ### 🔗 Weakest link

-- Remember the weakest link is all that matters!
-E.g. if password recovery is linked to email, then hackers only need to get access to your email.
+Remember, the **weakest link** is all that matters!
+For example, if an account’s password recovery links to your email, hackers only need to access your email to get to your account.

 ### 🔡 Encryption levels

+**Encryption** is the process of converting information to prevent unauthorized access.
+You’ll want to be aware of three types of **encryption levels:**

-1. No encryption: Any third party who intercepts the data can read it as-is.
+1. **No encryption:** Any third-party who intercepts the data can read it as-is.
-2. Regular encryption: Data is encrypted so that third parties cannot read them.
-But the platform (e.g. Google or Facebook) still has access, and may hand the data over if they are required to do so by the courts.
+2. **Regular encryption:** Data is encrypted so that third parties cannot read them.
+But the platform (Google or Facebook, for example) still has access and may hand the data over if required by the courts or government agencies.
-3. End-to-end encryption: the data can only be read by the original sender and receiver.
+3. **End-to-end encryption:** Only the original sender and receiver can read the data.
 This means not even the platform has access.
-So if the courts call, the service provider can't hand over the messages because they don't have them either.
+So if courts or other government agencies call, the service provider can’t hand over the messages because they don’t have them either.

 ### 🧩 Metadata

-- Data about your data – e.g. what number you called, and for how long (but not the contents of the call).
-With enough metadata, hackers can piece together a pretty good picture of who you are, who you know and where you're going.
-Note that legal protections around metadata are generally weaker as well.
+**Metadata** is data about your data.
+For example, the metadata for a phone call might be the number you called and for how long (but not the call’s contents).

+With enough metadata, hackers can piece together a relatively reliable picture of who you are, who you know, and where you’re going.

+It's worth noting that legal protections around metadata tend to be weak.

 ---